-- We're ranked 3rd in the UK and 9th in the world for English language and literature (QS World University Rankings by subject 2020).
+- We're ranked 1st in the UK (and 3rd in the world) for Linguistics and 3rd in the UK (and 9th in the world) for English language and literature (QS World University Rankings by subject 2020).

 - We offer an unusually wide range of courses in English language, so you can choose options that fit your particular interests and skills.

 - Students can also study the Scots language, which has its own rich linguistic and literary tradition.

 Ten reasons to study Linguistics and English Language at Edinburgh

 1. Flexible programmes

 Edinburgh offers flexibility.
 Along with your core subject courses, you have the choice of option courses in first and second year, allowing you to develop your interests widely.
 In the third year and fourth years choose from a range of optional courses in areas that interest you.
 For linguistics students choices include; phonological theory, child bilingualism and historical linguistics.
 For English language students choices include; lexical semantics, middle English and figurative language.